InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/innersource-customer-interview-questions.md

 ## Patlet

-An organization has decided to create an InnerSource program and need a place to start.
-Using a customer interview will help evaluate InnerSource pain points across the organization.
+An organization has decided to create an InnerSource program but are unsure which issues they should address first.
+Using a customer interview will help evaluate pain points across the organization, to prioritize the areas where InnerSource will have the biggest positive impact.

 ## Problem